Falling in Reverse: Coming Home and departure of Ryan Seaman (2016–2018)

 "We’re challenging ourselves now more than we ever have in the weirdest ways possible because you would think writing the craziest solo or riffs would be the challenging part.
 But the challenging part is trying to stick to a theme and not go all over the place like we would normally do."
-On December 19, the band officially released the first single "Coming Home" from the untitled album.
-On January 19, 2017, the band released the second single "Loser".

 In January 2017, Radke began performing guitar for the band.
 On January 20, 2017, the band announced their next album Coming Home.
 On March 21, the band released the third single from the album "Broken" and was released on Daniel P. Carter's show on BBC Radio 1.
 Coming Home was released on April 7, 2017.
-Around the time of its release, it was rumoured that drummer Ryan Seaman parted ways with the band after he began releasing music as the drummer of I Dont Know How But They Found Me.
+Around the time of its release, it was rumoured that drummer Ryan Seaman parted ways with the band after he began releasing music as the drummer of I Dont Know How but They Found Me.
 This was confirmed when the band performed on May 8 without Seaman and Chris Kamrada playing drums as a touring member.
 The band announced that they would be at the Chicago Air Open 2017.
 The band announced their tour to promote the album in the United States, the tour would be called "Coming Home to Madness Tour" and would last from September to October 2017 along with All That Remains.
 Later they announced their tour of Europe along with The Word Alive and Dead Girls Academy.